Endurance

 Scientific support

 Children are chosen by the specialists based on their technical qualities and talents and not on their physical condition.
-Specialists who work at PAOK Youth and Developments Sections, such as ergophysiologist Giorgos Ziogas, say: “Even if the player has been blessed with good genes, he needs to train a lot and enhance his physical condition in order to bring himself to the level of a complete footballer”.
+Specialists who work at PAOK Youth and Developments Sections, say: “Even if the player has been blessed with good genes, he needs to train a lot and enhance his physical condition in order to bring himself to the level of a complete footballer”.

 PAOK medical staff measure and assess the physical qualities of each child to ascertain whether and how they can be improved through proper training.
 Those measurements are held three times per year in all age groups over 14, in order to monitor: